mz347247/eva/README.md

 * alpha_decay

 ### **file_name** : ***None or str***
 If not None, will use this as the name for the evaluation report.
-Otherwise use the default file name.
+Otherwise use the default file name. (no need to add the filename extension)

 ## **Evaluation Methods in Detail**
 In the current evaluation system, we filter out independent opportunities so that for each two consecutive opportunities: